 I was born in Prague, the Czech Republic, in 1987.
 I grew up playing tennis (and I see some parallels between training to be a professional athlete and training to attain the most profound states in meditation).
 I studied economics and public policy at Kenyon College (BA, Ohio), the London School of Economics, and the University of Amsterdam (MSc).
 Among my few jobs, I spent the longest time at McKinsey & Company in Prague as a research analyst.
-I also enjoyed teaching economics part-time at a high school.

 I became interested in Buddhism when I was 16 and started meditating at 18—about 20 years ago.
 During my studies and work, I sometimes meditated at home and used to go to a 10–14-day meditation retreat once a year.